 What are the aims of this leaflet?

-This leaflet has been written to help you understand how to reduce the risk of developing a skin cancer.
-It is aimed at people with increased risk, such as those who have been previously diagnosed with a skin cancer, who have significant sun damage to their skin or those on immunosuppressive drugs, particularly after an organ transplant.
+This leaflet has been written to help you understand how to reduce the risk of developing skin cancer.
+It is aimed at people with an increased risk of developing skin cancer.
 It describes the main types of pre-cancerous and cancerous skin growths and explains the importance of detecting and treating them early.
 It tells you how to reduce the risk of getting another skin cancer, and how these can be treated.
+Please note that some of the treatment options in this leaflet may not be available on the NHS.

 How likely am I to get skin cancer?

-Anyone can develop a skin cancer and the risk increases with time; however, some people are more likely than others and include those who have:
+Anyone can develop skin cancer, and the risk increases with age; however, some people are more likely than others and include those who have:

 - Fair skin that burns easily